kanishkadeog/store-rating-platform/README.md

 ## 📌 Project Overview

-The **Store Rating Platform** is designed to solve a simple but practical problem:
+The Store Rating Platform is a role-based web application designed to provide a centralized platform where users can:

-> Allow users to discover stores and provide ratings while giving administrators and store owners useful insights into store performance.

-The application follows a **role-based architecture** with three different user experiences:
+- Browse registered stores
+- Search stores
+- View store ratings
+- Submit ratings
+- Modify previously submitted ratings

+The system also provides administrative and store-owner functionality.

 ### 👨‍💼 Administrator